dsmiller95/SimpleSave/Assets/com.dman.simple-json-save-system/README.md

 By default, json will be saved to `{Application.persistentDataPath}/SaveContexts/Root.json` in the following format.
 To configure the save location, create a save settings asset under the menu option SaveSystem/JsonSaveSystemSettings.

-After invoking Run this is the contents of the save file:
+After invoking Run these are the contents of the save file:

 ```json
 {